afniedermayer/frame_split/README.md

 ## Limitations

 The code does not distinguish between LaTeX comments and regular LaTeX code.
-So if your have commented out `\begin{frame}` or similar code inside the frame, it might generate wrong output.
+So if you have commented out `\begin{frame}` or similar code inside the frame, it might generate wrong output.

 The code is made to split frames at the cursor when the cursor is in an `itemize` environment or if the cursor is not in any environment.
 Splitting will be incorrect if the cursor is in an other environment, e.g. an `enumerate` environment.